 There are a variety of methods for licensing Mastercam, so which one is the best option for you?
-CNC Software, the creators of Mastercam, offer different options for licensing Mastercam to best fit your shop’s needs.
-Here, we will break down what these licensing options are, so you can get the most out of your purchase.
+Mastercam offers different options for licensing Mastercam to best fit your shop’s needs.
+We will break down what these licensing options are, so you can get the most out of your purchase.

 By Callie Morgan

 Back in the day, Mastercam only offered hardware license types: HASPs and NETHASPs.
-HASPs and NETHASPs use a physical storage device, a USB drive, to store a Mastercam license.
+These use a physical storage device, a USB drive, to store a Mastercam license.
 Although this option makes a Mastercam license not tied to a specific computer, storing Mastercam software on a removable storage device has its shortcomings.
 Users have lost their HASP, had it stolen or damaged, completely locking their shops out of Mastercam.
-The vulnerability of hardware is one of the reasons why CNC Software started phasing out hardware licensing for Mastercam in 2020.
+The vulnerability of hardware is one of the reasons why Mastercam started phasing out hardware licensing for its software in 2020.

 With hardware licensing going away, there are a variety of Software Licensing options available for purchasing Mastercam.
-As of April 1, 2020, current Mastercam customers using a hardware license can switch to a software license.
-It is wise to consider switching to software licensing now rather than later, as CNC Software is making this the current standard method for licensing Mastercam.
+As of April 1st, 2020, current Mastercam customers using a hardware license can switch to a software license.
+It is wise to consider switching to software licensing now rather than later, as Mastercam is making this the current standard method for licensing.

-Software licensing is the default method of issuing new seats of Mastercam and uses an online activation code to run Mastercam.
+Software licensing is the default method of issuing new seats of Mastercam and uses an online activation code to run.
 If the computer using Mastercam doesn’t have an internet connection, you can use another device that has an internet connection to verify the activation code.

-Stand-alone software licenses work like a HASP, but without anything sticking out of your computer.
+Single-Seat software licenses work like a HASP, but without anything sticking out of your computer.
 The activation codes are stored on one computer and, if you want to use a Mastercam license on a different computer, you can simply deactivate the license on one and reactivate the license on the other.
-One major advantage to stand-alone is when an employee or instructor is working outside of their workplace, you can let them use the license remotely.
+One major advantage to a Single-Seat is when an employee or instructor is working outside of their workplace, you can let them use the license outside the office (as long as the license is activated on that outside computer).
 With hardware licensing, the license would have to be shipped to them, which could take days to deliver.
 With software licensing, you can simply email the codes to the user, which could take minutes.

 Subscription Software Licensing

 The subscription option is a more affordable option for licensing Mastercam.
-However, you do not own the software, as it is a subscription, and, thus, multi-seat discounts are not available for it.
+However, you would not own the software, as it is a subscription, therefore, multi-seat discounts are not available for it.
 When your subscription period ends, you can choose to renew your license for another 12, 24 or 36 months to maintain your access to Mastercam.

-A perk for subscription licensing is that it enrolls you in the Mastercam Maintenance program.
-This includes unlimited support and training sessions from us and access to the newest software version and updates to Mastercam.
+A perk for subscription licensing is that it enrolls you in the Mastercam Maintenance Program.
+This includes unlimited support and training sessions from MCAM Northwest and access to the newest software version and updates to Mastercam.